jcraane/kmm-images/README.md

 When developing this plugin (or when forking this plugin and adding code to it) you may want to test this plugin in a project not included in this composite build.
 To do this do the following:

-Navigate to the plugin-build folder and execute ```./gradlew :kmmresources:publishToMavenLocal```.
+Navigate to the plugin-build folder and execute ```./gradlew :kmmimages:publishToMavenLocal```.
 This task publishes to the local maven repository.The local Maven repository stores build artefacts used by Maven and Gradle and can be found at ~/.m2/repository

 Navigate to the ~/.m2/repository/dev/jamiecraane/plugins/kmmimages to see the published plugins.